A selection of photos from April to June 1989 presented in the order of events.

 Images by Edward Nachtrieb

 As a Chief Photographer for Reuters in China in 1989 I photographed the series of events the culminated in the bloody crackdown on pro-democracy advocates on Tiananmen Square in June.
-I started posting these images almost 10 years ago after noticing that the memory of those events was being "watered down."
+I started posting these images over 15 years ago after noticing that the memory of those events was being "watered down."
 These are here to counter a "fake history" that doesn't jibe with the events as I experienced them.

 Ed Nachtrieb